openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/establish_grading_policy.rst

 Grade Ranges and Certificates
 ==============================

-If you plan for your course to offer certificates, note that a student will qualify for a certificate by earning any grade over the F, or Fail, threshold.
+If you plan for your course to offer certificates, note that a learner will qualify for a certificate by earning any grade over the F, or Fail, threshold.
 This is true regardless of how many grade levels you add in the grade range.